 Lower Energy & Utility Bills with Geothermal Heating & Cooling

 Homeowners can save up to 80% each year on heating, cooling and hot water bills just by switching from a traditional HVAC system to a ClimateMaster geothermal heating and cooling system.
-According to the US Department of Energy, the typical American family spends at least $2,000 a year on home utility bills.
-Heating, cooling and hot water costs combined make up over 70% of the typical utility bill, so installing energy efficient HVAC systems, like a ClimateMaster geothermal system, may be one of the smartest home improvement investments you can make.
+According to the US Department of Energy, the typical American family spends at least $2,000 a year on home electric bills.
+Heating, cooling and hot water costs combined make up over 70% of the typical electric bill, so installing energy efficient HVAC systems, like a ClimateMaster geothermal system, may be one of the smartest home improvement investments you can make to lower energy bills.

-In addition to the recurring energy savings created by a more efficient heating and cooling system, homeowners around the country are taking advantage of the 30% federal tax credit and other local energy tax credits that reduce the upfront costs of buying and installing ENERGY STAR® appliances and renewable energy technologies like ClimateMaster geothermal heating and cooling systems.
+In addition to a lower electric bill created by a more efficient heating and cooling system, homeowners around the country are taking advantage of the 30% federal tax credit and other local energy tax credits that reduce the upfront costs of buying and installing ENERGY STAR® appliances and renewable energy technologies like ClimateMaster geothermal heating and cooling systems.

 Ask a GeoElite dealer how to lower your electric bill with geothermal.

 Oct.
 10, 2014 – Don’s ClimateMaster geothermal unit has been running smoothly for 37 years! [...]

 October 10, 2014 -Did you enjoy the high propane prices last winter?
 Or being charged [...]

 October 8, 2014 – It’s already October and you probably already have relatives doing Christmas [...]